ckurau/naive-mean-reversion/README-nmr.md

 ### The core mechanism — unchanged across all versions

-**The uniform 8-day window is the single most important parameter.** All gains, regressions, and optimisations across 30+ versions left this intact.
+**The uniform 8-day window is the single most important parameter.** All gains, regressions, and optimisations across 35+ versions left this intact.
 Win rate has been 60.18–60.28% in every version from Run 5 through V30+S&P600.
 The underlying edge has not changed — only the leverage and universe applied to it.

 **RSI(2) is always below 5 after 4+ consecutive down days.** Do not use RSI(2) to discriminate between tiers.
 Use consecutive down days instead.
 RSI(2) is only useful for ranking candidates (most oversold first).

 **Tier 3 (4-day setups) is essential.** Removing it (V10–V14) collapsed CAGR from ~7% to 1–1.65% and halved trade volume.
 Every version without Tier 3 underperformed dramatically.
 Never remove it.

-### The avg loss of −3.63% is not fixable through exit mechanics
+### The exit side is fully saturated — do not retry

-V34a and V34b tested the hypothesis that the payout asymmetry (avg win 3.11% vs avg loss 3.63%) could be reduced by trimming losing positions mid-trade.
-The result was definitive: **any mechanism that exits losing positions before the time stop destroys the win rate faster than it reduces avg loss.**
+Three separate exit-side experiments across V34a, V34b, and V35a have now closed every meaningful exit lever.
+The findings are definitive:

-The mechanism is not mysterious.
-Tier 1 (6+ consecutive down days) had a 70.1% win rate in V33d.
-After the day-4 partial loss exit was added, Tier 1 win rate collapsed to 52.3%.
-The positions that were down 2% at day 4 were disproportionately the ones that bounced on days 5–8.
-This is the same failure mode as the −3% hard stop (Run 3): the trim fires right before the mean reversion completes.
+**Cutting losers earlier (V34a/V34b):** A day-4 partial exit on positions down ≥2% collapsed Tier 1 win rate from 70.1% to 52.3% and cost −$926k equity vs V33d.
+The positions trimmed were disproportionately those about to bounce on days 5–8.
+The apparent profit factor improvement (1.06 → 1.81) was a measurement artifact — partial loss trades were excluded from the win rate denominator.
+The avg loss of −3.63% is the correct behaviour of the strategy.
+You must hold through temporary drawdowns to let mean reversion complete.

-**The avg loss of −3.63% is the correct behavior of the strategy.** You hold losers to the time stop because cutting them converts recoveries into realized losses.
-The 60% win rate IS the mechanism — you must hold through temporary drawdowns to let mean reversion complete.
-The profit factor of 1.06 at 60% WR is the math of this strategy and cannot be improved by adjusting when you exit losing positions.
+**Letting winners run more (V35a):** With a clean base (Tier 1 win rate intact at 69.6%), raising Tier 1 to 3% and Tier 2 to 2.5% produced: avg win +0.03% (3.11% → 3.14%), profit factor unchanged at 1.06, time-stop rate up 1.7pp (59.4% → 61.1%), CAGR −0.15%, equity −$86k.
+The mechanism is clear: trades that previously exited at 2% are now riding to the time stop, losing the locked-in gain.
+The 2% target is well-calibrated to the 8-day window — most winning trades that reach 2% do so mid-window without sufficient runway to reach a higher target before the stop fires.

-This generalizes the hard stop failure into a broader principle: **for mean reversion strategies, information about a losing position at day N does not predict that the position will continue losing to day 8.
-The bounce distribution is not time-ordered within the window.**
+**The conclusion is proven, not assumed:** The 2%/8d structure is the optimum for this strategy.
+PF 1.06 at 60% WR is the irreducible math of mean reversion with this setup.
+Do not retry exit-side changes in any form.

 ### What the second session proved